tigerinanenet/cognac/README.md

 Welcome to the `cognac` repo!

-Cognac is a script that will automatically try and `Dive for treasure`.
+Cognac is a script that will automatically try and [Dive for treasure](https://kol.coldfront.net/thekolwiki/index.php/I_Refuse!).
 The script should work regardless of your loadout.
 However, it _really_ likes non-combat skills and equipment.
 It is up to you to determine whether or not the script is right for you.

 To squeeze the most juice out of this script, run the script with as many clanmates as you can!
-By yourself, `cognac` averages one `I Refuse` for every 30 adventures spent.
+By yourself, `cognac` averages one [I Refuse](https://kol.coldfront.net/thekolwiki/index.php/I_Refuse!) for every 30 adventures spent.
 With three clanmates, you will dive about once every _10_ adventures.
 That means _three times as much cognac_!

 ## Install